-Data mining is accomplished by building models.
-A model uses an algorithm to act on a set of data.
-The notion of automatic discovery refers to the execution of data mining models.
+Data mining is performed by a model that uses an algorithm to act on a set of data.
 Data mining models can be used to mine the data on which they are built, but most types of models are generalizable to new data.
 The process of applying a model to new data is known as scoring.